sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 ![code-sharing](./images/code-sharing.png?raw=true)

+Today we’re happy to announce an exciting new way to build web and mobile apps with Angular.

-Since the beginning of Angular, you could use [NativeScript](https://www.nativescript.org/) with Angular to build mobile apps.
+First, some background: since the beginning of Angular, you could use [NativeScript](https://www.nativescript.org/) with Angular to build mobile apps.

 > NativeScript is an open source framework for building truly native mobile apps with JavaScript.
 It lets you use your existing Angular skills, and as a result you get a native UI & performance on iOS and Android.